reduxjs/d3-state-visualizer/README.md

 ## Roadmap

-* Provide more components such as `DockedTreeChart`.
+* Provide more components such as `DockedTreeChart`
-* Connect visualizations of the state with the component hierarchy of your application.
-This would allow to get a bird's eye view of your components' data dependencies.
-* Provide example integration with [Mobservable](http://mweststrate.github.io/mobservable/).
+* Search box to filter the tree down
+* Panning/zooming features for large state trees
+* Threshold for large arrays so only a single node is displayed instead of all the children.
+That single node would be exclude from searching until selected.